sshillyer/cs325-p1/readme.md

 modify the source code.
 This code could easily be modified to test other algorithms in the future.

 Usage: python3 p1algorithm.py

+You can see how wo validated our predictions for t=10, 30, 60 seconds by executing / inspecting the p1predict.py script

+Usage: python3 p1predict.py